-(b.1) Other lawsuits
+(b.1) Other processes

-Additionally, the Foundation is a party to other legal claims, for which no provisions have been made, based on the advice of its legal advisors, who classify these claims as possible success for the Foundation.
-In 2019, there are no actions classified by legal advisors as possible.
+In addition, the Foundation is a party to other legal claims, on which provisions have been made, based on the advice of its legal advisors, who classify these claims as possible success for the Foundation.
+In 2020, there are lawsuits classified by the legal advisors as possible, civil lawsuit number 1028950-27.2017.8.26.0577, 1st Court of Public Finance, author Municipality of São José dos Campos, R\$ 999,548.